Francis R. Long: Career

-After moving to Kansas City he joined with Nathaniel Grant and A.S.
+Long moved to Kansas City in 1865.
+He started a banking business with Church White in Kansas City.
+He joined with Nathaniel Grant and A.S.
 Branham to found the Long, Grant & Company which in turn would become the Kansas City Savings Association.

 During Long's term the Hannibal Bridge—the first bridge to cross the Missouri River—opened.
 The bridge would establish Kansas City as the dominant city in the region.
 With the bridge came the founding of the Kansas City Stockyards.
+After his tenure as mayor, he was elector as justice of the peace and served in that role until 1880.